cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   return DH(skR, pkE) + DH(skR, pkI)
 ~~~

-The GenerateKeyPair function is the same as for the underlying DH
+The GenerateKeyPair, Marshal, and Unmarshal functions are the same
-group.
-The Marshal functions for the curves used in the
+as for the underlying DH group.
+The Marshal functions for the
-ciphersuites in {#ciphersuites} are as follows:
+curves used in the ciphersuites in {#ciphersuites} are as follows:

 * P-256: The X-coordinate of the point, encoded as a 32-octet
   big-endian integer
-* P-521: The X-coordinate of the point, encoded as a 32-octet
+* P-521: The X-coordinate of the point, encoded as a 66-octet
   big-endian integer
 * Curve25519: The standard 32-octet representation of the public key
 * Curve448: The standard 56-octet representation of the public key